Franchise Tax in Arizona: Filing Procedures and Payments

 In the state of Arizona, any business that is classified as a corporation or LLC is required to file a Franchise Tax return.
 The deadline for filing is April 15th.
 The purpose of the Franchise Tax is to assess a tax on businesses that are based on the company’s assets.
 Businesses with assets totaling more than $10 million will be taxed at a rate of 0.05%.
 Those with assets totaling less than $10 million will be taxed at a rate of 0.33%.

-See also Arizona Registered Agent: Why You Need One and How to Choose
+See also Arizona Certificate of Organization: What You Need to Know

 In order to determine which businesses are required to file a Franchise Tax return, the Arizona Department of Revenue will use public records.
 This includes documents such as incorporation papers, business licenses, and property ownership records.
 The Department of Revenue may also contact businesses directly to request information about their assets.
 If a business does not file a Franchise Tax return, it may be subject to penalties and interest.
 Businesses that have questions about the Franchise Tax can contact the Arizona Department of Revenue for more information.